haavard/tox-weechat/README.md

 Usage
 -----
  - If the plugin does not load automatically, load it with `/plugin load tox`.
 You may have to specify the full path to the plugin binary.
- - Create a new profile with `/tox create <name>`.
+ - Create a new profile with `/tox create <profile name>`.
 The data file is stored in `~/.weechat/tox/` by default.
- - Load your profile and connect to the Tox network with `/tox load <name>`.
+ - Load your profile and connect to the Tox network with `/tox load <profile name>`.
- - Change your name with `/name <new name>`.
- - Get your Tox ID with `/myid`.
- - To add friends or respond to friend requests, `/help friend` will get you started.
- - Message a friend with `/msg <friend number>`.
-Get their friend number with `/friend list`.

-Run `/help -listfull tox` to get a list of all available commands, and `/set tox.*` for a list of options.
+ - Run `/help -listfull tox` to get a list of all available commands, and `/set tox.*` for a list of options.

 ### Common issues